The Last Spritz

 The leather-vetiver base is understated but persistent — this isn't a leather fragrance per se, but the leather note provides a structural backbone that gives Godolphin its distinctive character.
 In cold air, the saffron-amber interplay becomes more pronounced, and the overall effect is deeply satisfying: warm, elegant, and genuinely hard to find fault with.

 This is probably the most restrained fragrance on this list, which is a feature for certain occasions.
-Projection stays moderate and dignified, longevity is solid at 8 to 10 hours, and the overall impression is that of a man who doesn't need to announce himself.
+Projection stays solid and dignified, longevity is excellent at 8 to 10 hours, and the overall impression is that of a man who doesn't need to announce himself.
 Wear this when you want sophistication without statement.
+See the full breakdown.

 Parfums de Marly Habdan